 Lake Talquin was formed when the Jackson Bluff Dam was constructed on the Ochlockonee River in 1927 to produce hydroelectric power.
-The waters held back by the dam formed Lake Talquin, named for the nearby cities of Tallahassee and Quincy.
+The waters held back by the Dam formed Lake Talquin, which now offers outstanding recreational opportunities.
 In 1971, approximately 20,000 acres of uplands along the lake were acquired through a donation to the Florida Department of Natural Resources.
 About 17,000 acres were turned over to Lake Talquin State Forest to manage.
-Today, Talquin State Park encompasses 526 acres of uplands and offers outstanding recreational opportunities.
+Today, the uplands of Lake Talquin State Park encompasses 526 acres.
+The lake is named for the cities of Tallahassee and Quincy which lie on either side of its perimeter.

 The rolling hills of the uplands are covered with forests of pines and hardwoods.
-Large loblolly pine, American beech, southern magnolia, sweet gum, red maple and majestic oak trees dominate these woods.
+Large loblolly pine, American beech, Southern magnolia, sweet gum, red maple and majestic oak trees dominate these woods.
 In the spring, flowering dogwood, redbud and red buckeye are in bloom in the forest understory.
 Deep steephead ravines along the edge of the lake form fingers that provide a moist habitat for many specially adapted and delicate plant and animal species.
 The bottoms of the ravines are a haven for salamanders such as the four-toed salamander, which lives and nests in the sphagnum moss that grows in the ravine.
-Rare and endangered plants including trout lilies, heart-leaf and the pyramid magnolia have been found.
+Rare and endangered plants including trout lilies, heartleaf and the pyramid magnolia have been found.

 A longleaf pine and wiregrass restoration project is ongoing.
-The goal of the project is to restore the natural plant communities of this fire-dependent habitat in order to sustain the sandhill community.
+The goal of the project is to restore the natural plant communities of this firedependent habitat in order to sustain the sandhill community.
 These improvements will benefit animal species such as gopher tortoise and eastern diamondback rattlesnake.
+Florida State Parks Florida Department of Environmental Protection Division of Recreation and Parks